 * Do a Check-Up – Periodically, do a financial check- up by calling the phone company, cable company, insurance company, and anyone else you pay monthly to ensure that better deals have not come up recently.

-Most people have limited resources, but they can make their money go a lot further with advance planning, research, and understanding of what you can and cannot live without.
+Most people have limited resources, but they can make their money go a lot further with advance planning, research, and understanding of what you can and cannot live without and also by learning how to manage money.